 Chris Arkenberg: All these things are essentially ways for software to understand the world without a lot of help from humans, who do it very naturally.
-Machine vision, in particular, is a way to train algorithms to understand how to recognise things in the world and they do this bit by bit.
-There’s been a tremendous amount of advances in this field even just in the last five years or so and China is now [capable] of the most advanced capabilities in machine vision.
+Machine vision, in particular, is a way to train algorithms to understand how to recognize things in the world, and they do this bit by bit.
+There’s been a tremendous amount of advances in this field even just in the last five years or so, and China is now [capable] of the most advanced capabilities in machine vision.
 And, again, that gets you all sorts of ways for software to interrogate the world to understand what’s around us.
 It enables cars to navigate things.
-It enables cameras to recognise things.
-It enables things like facial recognition and behaviour analysis and emotional awareness.
+It enables cameras to recognize things.
+It enables things like facial recognition and behavior analysis and emotional awareness.
 It adds this richer layer to how software understands the world and then conversely the types of services that can be delivered to us.

 Tanya Ott: One of the more high-profile applications of machine learning over the last year, certainly for the average person that’s paying attention to the news, is something that China’s doing that’s called Social Credit.
 How does that work?

-Tanya Ott: Even behaviours like—did you run out traffic red lights, or, you know, are you jaywalking, things like that.
+Tanya Ott: Even behaviors like—did you run out traffic red lights, or, you know, are you jaywalking, things like that.
 It can be that granular.

 Tanya Ott: Well, thank you very much for your time.
 It’s an interesting part of the world to be watching these days and our listeners can get more on your predictions for China in your report online.